 - Anything that helps to move the moisture out of the building and avoiding the air inside from getting saturated with moisture which slows the drying time like opening doors or windows.

-This gives one an idea of what is involved in having your carpets cleaned and what to look out for when a carpet cleaner is cleaning.
+This gives one an idea of what is involved in having professional carpet cleaning done and what to look out for when a carpet cleaner is cleaning.
 It is always a good idea to use a carpet cleaner that knows how to use this process to get the best possible result for you from the start.
 Our carpet cleaners are just such cleaners.
 If in Melbourne – we can do this service for you.
+Cleaning associations like IICRC also have their best practices for doing carpet cleaning.